 Attending college can be exciting but also at times scary, especially when you consider that most students aren't taught much about personal finance.
-Students’ fears have only been intensified recently by soaring inflation and other economic troubles, which threaten to make higher education less affordable.
-Many students also still have yet to recover from the impact of the COVID-19 pandemic.
+Students’ fears have only been intensified recently by sky-high inflation and other economic troubles, which threaten to make higher education less affordable.

-In order to learn more about college students’ thoughts about finance and education during these difficult times, WalletHub conducted a nationally representative survey, which found that 93% of students are concerned about the economy.
-The survey asked about everything from how important a college education is during the pandemic to what financial lessons students have learned.
-You can find the complete results in the infographic below, along with additional insight from a panel of experts.
+In order to learn more about college students’ thoughts about finance and education during these difficult times, WalletHub conducted a nationally representative survey, which found that over 88% of students are concerned about the economy.
+The survey asked about everything from how worried students are about inflation to how well their schools are educating them about personal finance.
+You can find the complete results in the infographic below.

 Key Stats

-- 93% of students are concerned about the economy.
+- Over 88% of students are concerned about the economy.

-- The number one post-graduation fear among students is not finding a job (36%), followed by student loan debt (30%).
+- The number one post-graduation fear among students is student loan debt (34%), followed by not finding a job (32%).

-- 52% of students say their school is not doing enough to educate them about personal finance.
+- Half of students say their school is not doing enough to educate them about personal finance.

 Ask the Experts

-- WalletHub’s survey found that 93% of students are concerned about the economy.
+- WalletHub’s survey found that over 88% of students are concerned about the economy.
 What do you think are the main factors that cause such an overwhelming majority to worry at the moment?

-- What advice do you have for the 36% of students who say their biggest post-graduation fear is not finding a job?
+- What advice do you have for the 34% of students who say their biggest post-graduation fear is student loan debt?

-- 52% of students say their school is not doing enough to teach them about personal finance.
+- Half of students say their school is not doing enough to teach them about personal finance.
 What measures should schools take in order to offer a more adequate personal finance education?

 Ask the Experts